Cervical screening

 If HPV is not found (normal test result):

-You will be offered a further routine screening test appointment in 3-5 years (depending on your age).
+You will be offered a further routine screening test appointment in 3-5 years (depending on your age and country, as above).

 If the test shows that HPV is present then the same smear sample is looked at under the microscope to see if HPV has caused any abnormal cell changes:

-If HPV is found but there are no abnormal cells: a follow-up screen is arranged for 12 months' time.
+If HPV is found but there are no abnormal cells, a follow-up screen is arranged for 12 months' time.
 This will check to see if your immune system has cleared the virus.
+If your test is HPV-negative at 12 months, you will return to routine recall, that is, you will be offered a further screening test in 3-5 years.

-If the smear remains HPV-positive, with normal or abnormal cells, or an inadequate smear sample at the further recall (24 months after the initial HPV positive test): you will be referred for colposcopy.
+If the smear remains HPV-positive, with normal or abnormal cells, or an inadequate smear sample at the third test, 24 months after the initial HPV positive test, you will be referred for colposcopy.

 If HPV is found and there are abnormal cells at any time during routine screening or 12-month review then you will be referred for colposcopy (see below).